Welcome to

 JON ORAM - DIRECTOR, PLAYWRIGHT, THEATRE TEACHER & FACILITATOR

 TRAINING.
 Jon trained as a teacher at Froebel, Roehampton College and received a Drama Diploma, from the Royal Academy of Music and Drama (LRAM).
 He was in full time teaching between 1969 and 1975 in London, Newcastle and Sunderland before taking a post as Drama Advisory Teacher for Norfolk County Council until 1980.
 Two influential chance meetings during that period, profoundly affected his career.
-The first was with Marcel Marceau at Sadlers Wells who encouraged him in the direction of mime, and the second with Dorothy Heathcote at Newcastle University who developed his interest in educational drama and led to further training in physical theatre and mime with Lindsey Kemp, Desmond Jones, Jacques LeCoq and Theatre du Movement.
+The first was meeting Marcel Marceau at Sadlers Wells who encouraged him in the direction of mime, and the second with Dorothy Heathcote at Newcastle University who developed his interest in educational drama and led to further training in physical theatre and mime with Lindsey Kemp, Desmond Jones, Jacques LeCoq and Theatre du Movement.
 Later in 1975 he met Roddy Maude Roxby who introduced him to Impro, Keith Johnstone and Theatre Machine.
 Mime, Physical Theatre, Educational Drama and Improvisation remain at the core of Jon’s life and work.
 His friendship with Roddy Maude Roxby also led to meeting Ann Jellicoe at a time when she was beginning to discover and develop the potential of Community Plays

 TEACHING - Educational theatre tutor for Joan Littlewood’s Theatre Projects 1969; Course Director for Youth at Cockpit Theatre, London.
 1969-71; Play Coordinator for Ed Burman Theatre Projects, Playbus, 1970; Director of Youth Theatre for Group 64.
 London 1970-71; Director of Arts in Prison, HM Prison, Norwich 1975-80; Director for three Norfolk Educational Authority National Summer Schools; Director of National Summer School, Truro, Cornwall for South West Arts; Co-Tutor with Bill Gaskill on a professional actor’s course, St Austell Arts Centre.
 1983; Director of Remedial Drama Course, Norfolk Teachers Centre; Director at Bristol University Drama Department of two Summer Schools.
 1983; Co-Director with Ann Jellicoe of Colway Theatre Trust professional writer’s course.
 Dorset.
 1984; Director of three Community Play National Summer Schools.1985-88; Director of Keith Johnson ‘Impro’ course 1986; Tutor with Mike Shepherd on Knee High Arvon Foundation writer’s course- ‘Writing for Physical Theatre’ 1986; Director of the Canadian Community Play Symposiums, Guelph University, Ontario.1991 and Fort Qu’Appelle, Saskatchewan, 1993.